watmildon/HighSchoolMascotMap/icon-info.md

 * noun-lion-5415959 - Lion by Thales Muller from Noun Project (CC BY 3.0)
 * noun-longhorn-skull-189289.png - Longhorn Skull by Benjamin Harlow from from Noun Project (CC BY 3.0)
 * noun-maple-syrup-7241147.png - maple syrup by Supanut Piyakanont from Noun Project (CC BY 3.0)
+* noun-military-medal-5497159.png - Military medal by VectorsLab from Noun Project (CC BY 3.0)
 * noun-moose-7525270.png - Moose by pramana from Noun Project (CC BY 3.0)
 * noun-paper-7410429.png - Paper by SISWANTORO from Noun Project (CC BY 3.0)
 * noun-peacock-7166331.png - Peacock by Hat-Tech from Noun Project (CC BY 3.0)